tc39/notes/meetings/2019-06/june-4.md

 - [proposal](https://github.com/tc39/proposal-javascript-standard-library)
 - [slides](https://github.com/tc39/proposal-javascript-standard-library/blob/master/slides/JSL-TC39-June-2019.pdf)

-MS: We have a lot of topics to discuss.
+MLS: We have a lot of topics to discuss.
 Including some contentious ones.
 [Agenda from slides].

-MS: Proposing built-in modules shipped with the engine.
+MLS: Proposing built-in modules shipped with the engine.
 This proposal is about the mechanism to do that, not about the content of the built-in modules themselves.
 Some confusion about this in previous rev of this proposal.

 T Namespaces: talking about how to identify what we import as it pertains to domains of the technology that is in a particular library.